 Students who fail to meet satisfactory academic progress are not eligible to receive financial aid.
 However, students are eligible for reinstatement of their financial aid eligibility following the completion of at least 12 credit hours and by earning at least a 3.0 GPA for those hours.

-Such coursework can be completed at any accredited college or university.
+Such coursework may be completed at any accredited college or university.
 Students who have their eligibility for financial aid reinstated are placed on probation and will be required to earn at least 68 percent of all attempted hours and earn at least a 3.0 GPA while on probation.

-For further information on financial aid appeal and reinstatement eligibility, visit anderson.edu/uploads/finaid/graduate-SAP-policy.pdf.
+Additional information regarding financial aid appeals and reinstatement eligibility is available online at anderson.edu/uploads/finaid/graduate-SAP-policy.pdf.